Wondering what to pack for South Africa safari vacation?

-You may be wondering what to pack for South Africa?
-This vibrant and versatile country has everything from gorgeous beaches, desert dunes, breathtaking mountain ranges and large, modern cities.
+South Africa is an enormous, vibrant and versatile country packed with gorgeous beaches, desert dunes, breathtaking mountain ranges and large, modern metropolises.

 While generally quite hot, there are also arid and tropical regions as well as cold, high altitude mountainous terrain, there’s frequent thunderstorms and there’s cooler climates in coastal areas during the winter months.

 We took a month-long backpacking vacation around southern Africa in early 2022 and this guide features all the handy equipment, accessories, and attire that we brought with us.

 So whether you’re planning a short beach vacation in Cape Town, or taking a long road trip exploring the different regions and doing thrilling activities like trekking the Drakensberg mountains, swimming off the coast of Durban, camping in Graskop, and going on a safari at Kruger National Park, this post has got your covered.

 Something to bear in mind – since South Africa is in the Southern Hemisphere the seasons are opposite to the Northern Hemisphere, so summertime in South Africa is winter in North America and Europe.

 Another question I get asked: Is it safe to travel to South Africa?
 If you’re concerned about safety you’ll find a section below that has all the security items to bring for that extra peace of mind.

 PS: Remember to download your FREE packing checklist PDF near the end of this post!

 Your South African Safari Packing List (2023 Edition)

 Your complete guide on what to pack for South Africa in all seasons, must-have security essentials, what clothes to pack for South Africa, and more.